Vas-sA/ip-cameras/README.md

   w8...

-  check output in command line or in the end of cameras file, where
+  check output in command line or in the end of cameras file, where script storing results